 If they’re decent, responsible parents who are hoping to meet other decent, responsible parents, then they’ll smile, put out their hands, and introduce themselves.
 If they don’t, then they’re probably not the ones you (or I) want in a friendship group.

 Your child just fell and skinned his knee!
 Where’s his MOM???
 A mom would never have let that happen!

 Scientific Factoid: Only the children of gay parents skin their knees.

 Final question: What happened to Laurents and Mark?
 Did they become parents?

 Laurents and Mark adopted twin boys at birth, who are now in fourth grade.
 One plays baseball, and is proud that he has read the entire Harry Potter series 3 times.
 The other plays soccer, and has turned their garage into a science lab.
 They have two cats and two dogs.
 Their boys dream of Olympic gold medals.
 Laurents and Mark dream of a five-minute stretch with absolutely nothing to do.
 It’s not a dream about gay/straight; it’s a dream about parenthood.

 Laurents and Mark were married last year.
 Their sons were their “Best Men”.

 *All names and identifying information in this post have been changed.

 Amy Kaufman Burk is an author, blogger and mother of three grown children.
 Her first novel, Hollywood High: Achieve The Honorable, was written in reaction to seeing gay students bullied in high school, and follows one family’s journey after their daughter comes out.
 Her second novel, Tightwire, includes a strong friendship between a gay man and a straight man, as well as two women, a couple raising 2 children, who become role model parents to the main character.
-Amy’s blog has several posts in strong support of LGBTQ+.
-Check out Amy’s website to find links to her blog and her novels on Amazon.
+Amy’s blog has several posts written in ally support of LGBTQ+.